hashi-strawb/demo-tfcb-seed/README.md

 any Terraform Enterprise/Cloud issues, they cannot be expected to understand or support all possible configurations.

+There is also no validation of parameters in the Terraform code, or GitHub Action.
+While doable with Terraform, this is considered out-of-scope of this demo.

+### Multispace Provider

 The Terraform code in this repo makes use of the [Multispace Provider](https://registry.terraform.io/providers/mitchellh/multispace/latest/docs), which allows for Apply/Destroy runs of other workspaces to be run from a main workspace.